Unveiling the Velocity-Space Signature of Ion Cyclotron Damping Using Liouville Mapping: The Physics of Resonant Wave-Particle Interactions

 Based on the electric field term in Eq.~(\ref{eq:ws_eq}), the field-particle correlation (FPC) technique is developed.
 The correlations for species $s$, $C_{E_x, s}, C_{E_y, s}, C_{E_\parallel, s}$ and $C_{E_\perp, s}$, computed at a fixed spatial location $\mathbf{r}_0$ and centered at time $t_0$, are defined as

 where these correlations are time-averaged over an appropriately chosen correlation interval $\tau$.
-Note that the $v^2$ in the electric field term in Eq.~(\ref{eq:ws_eq}) is replaced in these definitions by $v_j^2$, where the field component is indicated the index $j$---this replacement yields no change in the velocity-integrated rate of change of energy density \citep{howes2017diagnosing}.
+Within the scope of this work, we consider a uniform background magnetic field $\mathbf{B}_0$ aligned with the $z$-axis, which we also refer to as the parallel direction.
+Accordingly, the subscripts $\parallel$ and $z$ are used interchangeably: $\parallel$ appears when paired with $\perp$, while $z$ appears when paired with $x$ and $y$.
+Note that the $v^2$ in the electric field term in Eq.~(\ref{eq:ws_eq}) is replaced in these definitions by $v_j^2$, where the field component is indicated by the index $j$---this replacement yields no change in the velocity-integrated rate of change of phase-space energy density \citep{klein2017diagnosing}.

 Each of the correlations in Eqs.~(\ref{eq:cex})--(\ref{eq:ceperp}) quantifies how the different components of the electric field ($E_x$, $E_y$, $E_\parallel$ or $E_\perp$) contribute to the time-averaged rate of change of the phase-space energy density $w_s(\mathbf{r}_0, \mathbf{v}, t_0)$.
 With a suitably chosen correlation interval $\tau$, the field-particle correlation isolates the secular energy transfer between the electric field and the particles by the cancellation of any oscillatory energy transfer over its characteristic oscillation period \citep{howes2017diagnosing}.
-Effectively, the FPC captures the long-timescale rate of change of the phase-space energy density, given by $\frac{\partial}{\partial t_0} (\frac{1}{\tau}\int_{t_0 - \tau/2}^{t_0 + \tau/2} w_s d t)$ \cite{huang2025explicit}.
-When integrated over 3-dimensional (3V) velocity space, the FPC yields a quantitative determination of the rate of change of spatial energy density, $W_s(\V{r_0},t) = \int w_s(\V{r_0},\V{v},t) d \mathbf{v} $.
+When integrated over 3D velocity space, the FPC yields a quantitative determination of the rate of change of spatial energy density, $W_s(\V{r_0},t) = \int w_s(\V{r_0},\V{v},t) d \mathbf{v} $.